Andrew Hernandez (footballer)

-Andrew Albert Hernandez (born 10 January 1999), also known as Pishu, is a Gibraltarian footballer who plays as a midfielder for Europa and the Gibraltar national team.
+Andrew Albert Hernandez (born 10 January 1999), also known as Pishu, is a Gibraltarian footballer who plays as a midfielder for FC Magpies and the Gibraltar national team.

 Club career

 Andrew "Pishu" Hernandez started his career on the books of Cádiz CF in Spain, eventually returning to Gibraltar to play for Manchester 62.
 While in the Red Devils youth team, he attended a trial at English side Chesterfield in a move orchestrated by fellow Gibraltar side Europa Point.

 After starting his senior career at Gibraltar United in 2016 with his brother, he joined Lincoln Red Imps in July 2018.
 However, he struggled to break into the side, making only 3 league appearances, and he joined rivals St Joseph's on 2 January 2019.
 He made his debut for the Saints against his old club the next day, coming off the bench in 3-1 win.
 Pishu scored his first two goals for the club on 6 February 2019, scoring twice before coming off injured in a 12-0 Rock Cup win over Hound Dogs.